gbark/fliptrips/posts/Palace-Providence.md

 In addition to all of these things, it's also a great place to stay if you want to be close to the city center.
 You can easily walk or take a bus there from this hotel.

 Stay at this hotel if you want the best location, the best amenities, and a price that won't break your bank account.
-Book with Expedia now!